ReChronoRain/HyperCeiler/README_en-US.md

 Before submitting feedback, please pay attention to whether there is already the same feedback to avoid causing trouble to developers.
 Spending the same energy reading the same feedback is a waste of time.

-HyperCeiler has stopped maintaining the MIUI ROM for Android 11-12.
-Currently, except for core scopes such as the System Framework and System UI, in principle other scopes can be used normally.
-If you want to use the core scope, please stay in [this version](https://github.com/ReChronoRain/Cemiuiler/releases/tag/1.3.130).
+HyperCeiler has stopped maintaining MIUI ROM for Android 11-12.
+If you want to use it, please stay at [this version](https://github.com/ReChronoRain/Cemiuiler/releases/tag/1.3.130)

 ## Supported apps